minimumattic/recalbox-samba-mount/README.md

 - restart Recalbox and then run ```UI Settings > Update Game List```

-- with unorganized script, it will create ```NETWORK``` folder in each /recalbox/share/roms/* directories and mount samba shared roms directory into there.
+- with unorganized script, it will create ```NETWORK``` folder in each /recalbox/share/roms/* directories and mount samba shared roms into there.

 Note: This script is inspired and modified by @Wizzard's (https://github.com/WizzardSK) online rom mounting script (Gameflix).
 Thanks him for contributions.